 First electric light in Switzerland

 A man keen on innovation, hotel founder Johannes Badrutt liked to surprise his guests.
-In 1879, Switzerland’s first electric light illuminated the Grand Restaurant in the Kulm Hotel.
+In 1879, Switzerland’s first electric light illuminated the Grand Restaurant at Kulm Hotel.
 Having seen the lighting at the world exhibition in Paris, Badrutt returned with ample impressions and built a small power plant at a cost of around 11,000 Swiss francs – a considerable sum at that time.
 The success of Badrutt’s bold endeavour led him to start various cultural entertainments in St. Moritz.
 Consequently, noblemen and personalities from the world of business, politics and culture came from all over Europe not only for the sporting activities but also to enjoy masquerade balls and the intriguing entertainment Laterna Magica.

 Badrutt’s pioneering spirit lives on

 From the end of the 19th century until recently, Badrutt’s descendants have restored and expanded the Kulm Hotel.
 Today, this historic St. Moritz establishment is owned by a finance company, which continues to foster the heritage under the aegis of the Niarchos family.
-The family, with the help of directors Jenny and Heinz Hunkeler, are leading the Kulm Hotel St. Moritz into the future with the care and commitment that the hotel’s founder Johannes Badrutt would expect.
+The family, with the help of directors Jenny and Heinz Hunkeler, are leading Kulm Hotel St. Moritz into the future with the care and commitment that the hotel’s founder Johannes Badrutt would expect.

 Download the complete history of the Kulm Hotel St. Moritz here